 Until 1902 the West Coast had five members of Parliament, but the number declined over the 20th century as the population of the rest of the country increased relative to that of the West Coast.
-In the early 2010s the single electorate, West Coast–Tasman, extended northwards into the Nelson region.
+In the 2020s the single electorate, West Coast–Tasman, extended northwards into the Nelson region.
 Those on the Māori roll voted in Te Tai Tonga electorate.

 After arriving in Hokitika in 1866 from England, via the Victorian goldfields, Richard Seddon worked as a gold miner, storekeeper, miner’s advocate and publican at Kumara.
 Elected as member of Parliament for Hokitika in 1879, he was to represent parts of Westland for the next 27 years.

 Always a strong advocate for local issues, he endlessly raised in Parliament matters such as the rights of miners and the management of the Waimea sludge channel.
 When the Liberal Party took power in 1891, he was the obvious choice as minister of mines.

 Seddon was known to look after his constituents.
 According to an often-told but unauthenticated story, a West Coaster appeared in his office one day, and asked for a job.
 He was given a note to a departmental head requesting that a job be found for him.
 Some time later Seddon received a memo explaining that the man could neither read nor write.
 It was immediately returned with a scribbled note from Seddon, ‘Then learn him.’
 1